lfkdude80/arch-kde-dotfiles/README.md

 - • Save layout via KDE settings if desired

 ### 🎨 Themes & Appearance
-Go to `System Settings → Appearance` and apply:
+Go to `System Settings → Appearance & Style` and click the Get New button.
+Download and apply these:
 - • **Global Theme:** `WhiteSur Dark`
 - • **Plasma Style:** `Gently`
 - • **Application Style:** `Breeze`